johnsonandjohnson/Bodiless-JS/packages/cx-layout/doc/Header.md

 ## Site Builder Details

-From a Site Builder perspective, CX Header is comprised of a token collection (`cxHeader`) and a Header component (`HeaderClean`).
-You can use the default CX Header token (`cxHeader.Default`) as is, or you can recompose it to meet your site's requirements.
+From a Site Builder perspective, Vital Header is comprised of a token collection (`cxHeader`) and a Header component (`HeaderClean`).
+You can use the default Vital Header token (`cxHeader.Default`) as is, or you can recompose it to meet your site's requirements.

 ### Usage

-Using the following code example as a guide, you can create a Header using the CanvasX default tokens, and applying the correct node keys.
+Using the following code example as a guide, you can create a Header using the VitalDS default tokens, and applying the correct node keys.
 Remember to apply the necessary imports to the file.

 ```tsx